Hell on Wheels (song): Music video

 The video for "Hell on Wheels" was tough for Cher to shoot.
 She was required to skate down steep, mountainous roads while sporting a broken arm.
 In the video, Cher is roller skating and being followed by a huge truck driven by two men which use the maximum speed of the truck to catch up with her.
 Following this, Cher convinces many people with different types of transportation to follow and take a ride with her.

 "Hell on Wheels" was Cher's first professional video.
 Some consider "Take Me Home" to be her first professional clip, though this was lifted from her highly rated 1979 TV special Cher...and Other Fantasies.
 "Hell on Wheels" is one of the 1970s pioneer music videos to be produced in the MTV style before MTV itself existed, and now it is considered to be one of the first modern music videos.

 The video was premiered on the late night NBC television show The Midnight Special.
 Promotional clips were also shown during a 1979 interview with Phil Donahue on The Phil Donahue Show.
-Despite that "Hell on Wheels" was her first official music video released it was never released on her best video collection.
+Despite "Hell on Wheels" being her first official music video, it was never released on The Very Best of Cher: The Video Hits Collection.

+In popular culture

+Considered a roller disco anthem, "Hell On Wheels" has appeared on movies and commercials.
+In 1979, the song was featured on the Roller Boogie soundtrack, used in the opening sequence.
+In 2019, the song was the theme song for Michael Kors' Fall campaign ad with Bella Hadid and Mayowa Nicholas.